What goes in each bin

 Unacceptable items

-• e-waste (household appliances with a cord, plug or batteries)
+- e-waste (any appliance with a cord, plug or battery)

-• fluorescent light globes, mobile phones and accessories, cameras
+- cameras, fluorescent light globes, and mobile phones and accessories

 Recycling bin